 Not being a well lady, Shelagh effectively ‘resigned’ at the AGM but continued as interim Chair until the Information Day; following which she stood down from this role.
 However, she continued her acting-editor role with the Group Newsletter until Christmas 2017 when others had volunteered to take over.
-The 2018 AGM will take place 12th May with the new Chair, Davina Frost, heading the group.
+The 2018 AGM took place 12th May with the new Chair, Davina Frost, heading the group.

 Under Shelagh’s leadership, the Cambridgeshire Lupus Group grew considerably in numbers and strength and continued to have a close working relationship with Addenbrooke’s Hospital – it was Shelagh who instigated the application for the Lupus Unit to become a LUPUS UK Centre of Excellence – and enabled many more people with lupus to find the help and support they need.

 We are endlessly grateful for the commitment Shelagh gave LUPUS UK and the Cambridgeshire Lupus Group and we are sure that her legacy will continue.